Muslim to Jewish convert, researcher, and activist Khaled Hassan talks Israel - interview

 Travellers at Ben Gurion International Airport where flights were being delayed, as the workers of the airport went on strike, in a protest for the release of Israelis held hostage by Hamas terrorists in Gaza, on September 2, 2024. (credit: AVSHALOM SASSONI/FLASH90)

-“Israel is such a mature society, they don’t hate people based on who they are or where they’re from.
+“Israel is such a mature society; they don’t hate people based on who they are or where they’re from.
 I took a train, asked about a station, and people just started talking to me.
-They saw I was a tourist and all I got was kindness and compassion.
-This would never happen to an Israeli or a Jew in Egypt, and so I find this a bit of a surreal experience.”
+They saw I was a tourist, and all I got was kindness and compassion.
+This would never happen to an Israeli or a Jew in Egypt, and so I found it a bit of a surreal experience.”

 Social media activism

-Since the beginning of the war, Hassan noted how his X account started becoming more and more popular, reaching over 75,000 followers as of today.
+Since the beginning of the war, Hassan noticed that his X account was becoming increasingly popular, reaching over 75,000 followers as of the day of this interview.
 “I’ve always been involved in issues surrounding antisemitism and terrorism, but I used to do this in a lower profile.
-I started to speak up because I wanted my voice to reach decision makers.”
+I started to speak up because I wanted my voice to reach decision-makers.”

 BBC New Broadcasting House in London. (credit: Wikimedia Commons)